mantidproject/mantid/docs/source/release/v3.14.0/direct_inelastic.rst

 - :ref:`ComputeIncoherentDOS <algm-ComputeIncoherentDOS>` now supports computation from :math:`S(2\theta,E)` workspace.
 - The upper limit of the empty container scaling factor in :ref:`DirectILLApplySelfShielding <algm-DirectILLApplySelfShielding>` has been removed.
+- :ref:`DirectILLCollectData <algm-DirectILLCollectData>` now automatically disables incident energy calibration and normalises to time instead of monitor counts if the monitor counts are deemed to low.

 Bugfixes
 ########